kknb1982/pands-project/README.md

                 averages = (f'\nMean: {mean} \nMedian: {median} \nMode: {mode}\n\n')
                 f.writelines(averages)

-I have used an `else` statement to complete the analysis of the "Species" data.
-Here I have separated out the data by species and then used `decribe` to analyst it.
-To write to the file the data needed to be in string format so I used 'to_string' for the conversion. 'header=True' and `index=True` ensures the header and row labels are printed.
+I have used an `else` statement to complete the analysis of the "Species" data [11](https://www.w3schools.com/python/python_conditions.asp).
+Here I have separated out the data by species [20](https://pandas.pydata.org/pandas-docs/stable/getting_started/intro_tutorials/03_subset_data.html) and then used `describe` to analyse it [21](https://pandas.pydata.org/pandas-docs/dev/reference/api/pandas.Series.describe.html#pandas.Series.describe).
+To write to the file the data needed to be in string format so I used 'to_string' for the conversion [22](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.to_string.html). 'header=True' and `index=True` ensures the header and row labels are printed.

             else:
                 for x in irisspecies: